OWNER’S MANUAL

 other marine and aeronautical services, and sometimes even

 hurricane reports.
-You can also tune to local broadcasts in the
+You can also tune to local broadcasts in

 FM and medium-wave (MW) bands.
 (In the United States, we